hughns/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 2. **New device checks if it can use an available protocol**

-Once the existing device knows which homeserver it is to use it then:
+Once the existing device has determined the server name it then undertakes steps to determine if it is able to work with the homeserver.

+The steps are as follows:

+- use [Server Discovery](https://spec.matrix.org/v1.10/client-server-api/#server-discovery) to determine the `base_url` from the well-known URI
 - checks that the homeserver is using delegated OIDC by calling `GET /_matrix/client/v1/auth_issuer` from [MSC2965](https://github.com/matrix-org/matrix-spec-proposals/pull/2965):

 *New device => Homeserver via HTTP*